 Where auxiliary or breakdown service is installed by the consumer to provide emergency power, parallel operation of the consumer’s generating equipment with DPI’s system will not be allowed.
 A double throw switch must be used to prevent possible injury to DPI workmen by making it impossible for power to be fed back into the main line from the emergency generator.

 Electric Welders and Miscellaneous Devices

-Consumers desiring to operate electric welders or other devices with high inrush or fluctuating currents must supply DPI with information regarding the electrical characteristics of the equipment.
+Consumers desiring to operate electric welders or other devices with high inrush or fluctuating currents such as electric tank-less water heaters, must supply DPI with information regarding the electrical characteristics of the equipment.
 Service will not be allowed to equipment which adversely affects DPI’s equipment or the service to other consumers.
+If a consumer installs any equipment that requires DPI to upgrade its delivery service (transformers, meters, etc.), then the consumer will be required to pay a contribution in aid of construction in an amount not to exceed 100% of the actual cost to upgrade the electric facilities as deemed appropriate by DPI in its sole discretion.
 DPI must be consulted before the purchase or installation of the equipment.

 Consumer Responsibility for Protective Devices